 The quality of education for PSHE is monitored, as with other curricular subjects, through lesson observation and discussion with teachers and pupils.
-Every child has a Personal Development scrapbook, that contains written, pictorial and photographic records of learning.
+From September 2024, every child will have a Personal Development scrapbook, that contains written, pictorial and photographic records of learning.

 This policy is reviewed every three years.
-The next review will be in 2024.
+The next review will be in 2027.